Doggydoggywhatnow/PersonaliDy/README.md

 ## Added Features...
 So Far!

-* Rapid node editing: one is able to select specific tags and place as many nodes as they wish without copy and pasting that carry those same tags.
+* **Rapid node editing**: one is able to select specific tags and place as many nodes as they wish without copy and pasting that carry those same tags.
-* Zoom preferences: one is able to set the max zoom level of the aerial imagery, allowing one to zoom in closer without double clicking.
+* **Zoom preferences**: one is able to set the max zoom level of the aerial imagery, allowing one to zoom in closer without double clicking.

 ## Participate!